 With 1171 tires completed we are ready for Summer 2020!
 We will be preparation for and installation of the roof, 2 front faces, some bottle work, packout and cobbing.

 The gardens and food forest development, care and harvesting is another opportunity to share you skills, or desire to learn.

-You are welcome to come and stay and pitch in for a day, few days or a week.
+We welcome you to come, stay and pitch in for a day, few days or a week.
 It is a wonderful way to meet others interested in natural building, especially Earthship construction.
-Cost to stay includes kitchen access for breakfast and dinner, a full lunch, and a space to tent.
+Your stay includes kitchen access for breakfast and dinner, a full lunch, and a space to tent.
 We have an outdoor shower you are welcome to use.
-Cost $10/day